j1sk1ss/NIFAT32/README.md

 `sector_size * 2^3 = 512 * 8 = 4096 bytes` </br>

 - The original structure required approximately 26 bytes per `directory_entry_t`, allowing for around 157 entries per cluster.
-- The modified structure uses only 18 bytes, increasing the number of entries per cluster to approximately 227.
+- The modified structure uses 28 bytes, decreasing the number of entries per cluster to approximately 146.

 This optimization leads to better performance and fewer disk accesses.
 The improvement can be visualized with a graph where:
 - **Y-axis** represents the number of I/O operations,